 Required stamp and journal

-Once optional, a rubber stamp ink seal and journal are now required for all notarial acts.
+Once optional, an official stamp and journal are now required for all acts performed by a Notary Public.

-Stamps must include your name, the phrase "Notary Public, State of New Jersey" and your commission expiration date.
+Stamps must include the Notary’s name, the title “Notary Public, State of New Jersey,” and the Notary’s commission expiration date.
+A rubber ink stamp or embosser may be used.

 Journals may be a permanent, bound register with consecutively numbered lines and pages or in a permanent, tamper-evident electronic format.
 The State Treasurer limits Notaries to using only one journal at a time to record notarial acts whether they involve tangible or electronic documents.
 The following information must be recorded for each notarial act: